Sanuroy027/Rapid-Planner/README.md

 The user selects preferences for:

-Destination type: Mountains or Beach.
+Destination type: Mountains or Beach and many more.

-Activity type: Adventure or Relaxation.
+Activity type: Adventure or Relaxation and many more.

 Budget: Low, Medium, or High.

+Travelling mode: Bike, Car, Train or Flight.

 Upon clicking the "Get Recommendation" button, the application uses predefined templates to generate a travel recommendation based on the selected options.